NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 Package testing takes place inside [LXD container instances](https://linuxcontainers.org/lxd/docs/master/explanation/instances/) because, unlike Docker containers, they support systemd and other multi-process scenarios that you may wish to test.

+_**Note:** DEB and RPM packages support many different metadata fields and the native DEB and RPM tooling has many capabilities.
+We support only the limited subset of capabilities that we have thus far needed.
+If you need something that it is not yet supported please request it by creating an issue at https://github.com/NLnetLabs/.github/issues/, PRs are also welcome!_

 ### Workflow inputs

 Note: The `pkg` and `pkg-test` workflow jobs will do a Git checkout of the repository that hosts the caller workflow.